 For those students who leave school without these skills, however, the future looks more precarious.
 And at present, the UK education system is failing to prepare our young people for the future, with these findings suggesting students in state schools may be particularly at risk.

 Labour market research also shows that there is already a creative digital skills shortage in a number of key creative industries.
 As the UK leaves the EU, it is more important now than ever before that the UK’s education system is equipping young people with the skills they need to secure jobs in the UK’s creative economy – and that means massively widening and diversifying the current pool of talent.

-Teachers said the biggest barriers were a lack of access to reliable technology (64%), a crowded curriculum or lack of time (59%), and an emphasis on exam preparation (36%).
+Teachers said the biggest barriers were a lack of access to reliable technology (64 per cent), a crowded curriculum or lack of time (59 per cent), and an emphasis on exam preparation (36 per cent).

-Perhaps unsurprisingly, teachers of arts subjects, including Design & Technology (D&T), have greater awareness of techniques to develop creative digital skills.
+Perhaps unsurprisingly, teachers of arts subjects, including D&T, have greater awareness of techniques to develop creative digital skills.
 The poll found that 4 in 5 arts teachers had experience of classroom activities that give students opportunities to be creative using digital technology.
-However, for all other subjects, this figure was below 50%.
+However, for all other subjects, this figure was below 50 per cent.

 All this should ring alarm bells for parents and policymakers alike.

 These findings serve as a wake-up call and back up calls from the Durham Commission on Creativity in Education for the education system to better 'support young people to engage creatively and critically with digital technology'.

 But it’s not only about preparing all young people, regardless of background, for a future where these skills will be more important than they already are today, or about ensuring the UK’s creative industries have access to the talent they need to stay world-leading.
 It’s also about what kind of future we want and who we want to be creating it.